qubrat/Digital-Signature-with-custom-RNG/README.md

 SHA-256 hash of given file is found and verification is performed using public key stored in `public.pem`.

 # Basic setup instructions
+Note: It is highly recommended to run program in virtual environment to ensure proper functioning.
+But you can also follow steps below.

 Using terminal:

 1. Install required packages using `pip3`: